evert/evert.github.com/_posts/2013/2013-06-21-vobject3-released.md

 I admit to not having dug into that enough when I originally created the library, and I was required to rewrite huge portions of it and break BC just to properly support everything.
-Hence a 3.0 version.
+Hence: 3.0.

 A mini tutorial
 ---------------